fuzzywe/CODING/BINARY TREE/TOP VIEW OF BINARY TREE.md

 };

 ```
+---
+**why not  recursive ? recursive traverse all the nodes. i need only top view so i will go for level order bcz** **recursive will traverse all the node.**

+---

 Let's go through the code step-by-step and perform a dry run with a detailed explanation for each line.
 This function, `topView`, calculates the "top view" of a binary tree, which is the set of nodes visible when the tree is viewed from above.